Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 ## Get the chord type according to the guitar's fret count and guitar tuning standard

-You can use the `guitar_chord` function to get the chord type by the number of frets of the guitar's 6 strings and the guitar's string standard (which can be left unset, the default is the standard 6 string guitar tuning)
+You can use the `guitar_chord` function from algorithm module to get the chord type by the number of frets of the guitar's 6 strings and the guitar's string standard (which can be left unset, the default is the standard 6 string guitar tuning)

 ```python
 guitar_chord(frets,